ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 ## RabbitMQ Management plugin
 {: #rabbitmq-management-plugin}

 The RabbitMQ Management plugin, `rabbitmq_management`, provides access to your deployment through a web browser, `rabbitmqadmin`, and through the RabbitMQ API.
+For more information on using this information, see the [Connecting with the RabbitMQ Management Plugin](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin) page.

 ## JMS plugin
 {: #jms-plugin}